ekaestle/baytomo3d/README.md

 Alternatively, it is possible to use dccurve from the geopsy package (https://www.geopsy.org/wiki/index.php/Dispersion_curve_inversion).
 Since dccurve is written in Fortran, you have to make it executable in Python.
 Go to the dccurve folder and type the f2pycommands.sh in a command window.
 This will create a new file called dccurve.cpython-3xx....so.
 This new file can be loaded as python package.
 Use the test.py script in that folder to test whether it works.
 If everything works fine, copy the dccurve.cpython... file to the baytomo3d folder.
 If the f2py compilation fails, it may be that you are missing some libraries or the right Qt version.
 The best option is probably to install dccurve from scratch from the geopsy homepage.
 Afterwards, all libraries should be present. dccurve is faster than pysurf96.
 To switch between the two options, check the __if else__ statement at the beginning of the SurfaceWaveModule.py file.

 Once these packages are installed, the tomography scripts simply have to be copied to the folder where they are supposed to be executed.
-Keep the original folder structure, so that you have a working folder where you keep the run_....py scripts and a subfolder called baytomo3d where the program scripts are kept.
+Keep the original folder structure, so that you have a working folder in which you exectute the run_....py scripts and a subfolder called baytomo3d where the program scripts are kept.
 You can execute the program from a console window by typing

 _starting a model search_
 ```bash